HBIbidunni/alx-interview/0x05-nqueens/README.md

 __Backtracking Algorithm__: :bulb:

-The backtracking algorithm is used to solve combinatorial problems, like the N Queens problem, by trying out different possibilities and backtracking when a solution cannot be achieved.
+The backtracking algorithm is used to solve combinatorial problems, like the __N Queens__ problem, by trying out different possibilities and backtracking when a solution cannot be achieved.
-Here's a high-level explanation of the backtracking algorithm for N Queens:
+Here's a high-level explanation of the backtracking algorithm for __N Queens__:

 Start in the first row and place a queen in the first column.
 Move to the next row and try placing a queen in each column until a valid placement is found.
-If a queen can be placed, move to the next row and repeat step 2.
+If a queen can be placed, move to the next row and repeat __step 2__.
 If no valid placement is found, backtrack to the previous row and change the placement of the queen in that row.
-Repeat steps 2-4 until all queens are placed or all possibilities are explored.
+__Repeat steps 2-4 until all queens__ are placed or all possibilities are explored.